 2. Exercise and eat well everyday.

 Important whether or not you’re job searching, exercising and healthy eating promote better productivity, thinking, and more restful sleep.
-Eating well will probably result in losing some weight, which can diminsh snoring, if you suffer from that sleep-depriving habit.
+Eating well will probably result in losing some weight, which can diminish snoring, if you suffer from that sleep-depriving habit.

 3. Find someone to talk with.